fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2025-05-20】[openai / openai-realtime-agents](https://github.com/openai/openai-realtime-agents) - This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API.
 * 【2025-05-19】[openai / openai\-realtime\-agents](https://github.com/openai/openai-realtime-agents) - This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API
 * 【2025-05-18】[modelcontextprotocol / typescript-sdk](https://github.com/modelcontextprotocol/typescript-sdk) - The official Typescript SDK for Model Context Protocol servers and clients
 * 【2025-05-18】[Flux159 / mcp-server-kubernetes](https://github.com/Flux159/mcp-server-kubernetes) - MCP Server for kubernetes management commands